 Snowball Cookies

 These snowball cookies are classic holiday cookies!
-They’re a delicious combination of sweet, buttery, and nutty!
+They’re a delicious combination of vanilla, powdered sugar, and your choice of chopped walnuts or pecans.

 Snowball Cookies on a white plate sitting on wooden cutting boards.